How do I manipulate images in Java?

 Which algorithm should I use to find a shortest energy path?
 That is up to you.

 What does it mean to take the transpose of an image?
 Transposing a picture (or matrix) means interchanging the row and column indices.
 The following two pictures are transposes of one another.

 My program seems to be really slow.
 Any advice?
 We recommend that you implement the first four of these optimizations.
 The last one is intended to help you improve your rank in the leaderboard.

 EdgeWeightedDigraph.
 Instead, execute the shortest-paths algorithm directly on the pixels.
 This will involve re-implementing the shortest-paths algorithm.

 energy()at most once per pixel.
 For example, you can save the energies in a local variable

-energyand access the information directly from the 2D array (instead of recomputing from scratch).
+energyand access the values directly from the 2D array (instead of recomputing them from scratch).